AI Use Cases/Logistics

 Where this breaks down: generic chatbot deployments without logistics domain training

 A standard ITSM chatbot or off-the-shelf ticketing AI will misclassify EDI sync failures as generic network errors and miss the carrier onboarding correlation entirely.
 It won't distinguish a legitimate MercuryGate TMS outage from a user permission issue tied to FMCSA rules.
-Logistics IT teams that have tried generic tools report spending more time overriding automated responses than they saved-the domain specificity of the model is the prerequisite, not a feature.
+Logistics IT teams that try generic tools end up spending more time overriding automated responses than the tools save - the domain specificity of the model is the prerequisite, not a feature.

 4. 4